OscarG-png/level-up-reviews/journals/james_nguyen.md

 I also helped Oscar with doing the sign up page on the front-end in react.
 I assisted with some minor debugging with him and a lot of things associated with authentication.
 I also worked on the login page.
 There is a blocker with trying to figure out how to redirect from the page.

 Today, I learned how that I was redirecting to localhost:3000 instead of getting the token for localhost:8000 for my login page.
 I also learned about the navigation to redirect utilizing useNavigate library to the homepage.
 It was very useful.

+## December 1, 2023

+This week I worked on creating the game details.
+I have done some merge requests and merges of the other team members.

+I worked on the component for front-end for the create reviews page and tried to start doing other components.

+I learned today how to redirect some tokens and make sure that it's authenticated.